top of page

 It is important to understand, these dogs were born in a kennel, pen, or barn and lived their whole lives that way.
 They have never lived in a home, never been part of a family as a “pet”.
 Everything will be new to them.
 Imagine living your entire life in your bedroom and the only things you saw daily were the same items in your room and out the window.
 The same person, came and fed you twice a day and interacted with you.
 But that’s it - you never met or saw anyone else outside of this very small "circle".
 Now suddenly you are plopped down into the middle of Disney World.
 Whew!!!
 Different sounds, different things, different looking people, different smells, different "everything" - it can be very overwhelming and scary!
 Dogs that grow up in kennels or barns have never seen a television, a vacuum cleaner, or heard the noise of a dishwasher, hairdryer.
 Most have never walked on a leash.
 They have never gone on car rides; many have never played with toys or a ball.
 Seeing people just sitting and having an animated conversation may even be new to them.
 Seeing different looking people will be new....
 At first, many will tend to be fearful of quick movements, loud noises, walking through doorways, walking on different flooring surfaces, different looking people, and so many things that we take for granted in our modern world.
 But with time, love, patience and understanding, their golden personality shines through.
 Their resilience is awe-inspiring.
 Watching them adjust to a totally new life is astonishing.
 It's kind of a miracle and definitely a testimony to the breed.

 Most breeders complete their own shots and vaccines and only use a vet for medical emergencies.
-If timing allows, GRSF arranges a vet appointment to be brought up to date on vaccines and heartworm tested.
 The breeder dogs are not spayed or neutered.
 Some of the moms recently have had puppies, some may arrive during their heat cycle…Once they arrive and have settled/adjusted and the timing is right, their new families have them spayed/neutered.
 It is important to have them assessed within the first week of adoption by your veterinarian of choice.
 This not only establishes a veterinary relationship for the future, but it can also spot any underlying conditions such as parasites, worms etc. that is sometime unavoidable in breeder setting and dogs in transport.

 When you adopt a breeder dog, you are creating a "new beginning"......so far every breeder dog that has come into our Rescue has been amazing.
 Some adjust quickly and some need more time.
 Understanding their background and knowing they will need time to adjust and feel safe is important.